oracle/pgql-lang/pages/pgql-1.1-spec.md

 ORDER BY tangent
 ```

-If a UDF is registered that has the same name as a built-in function, then upon function invocation, the UDF is invoked and not the built-in function.
+If a UDF is registered that has the same name as a built-in function, then, upon function invocation, the UDF is invoked and not the built-in function.
 UDFs can thus override built-ins.

 ## Type Conversion